FyodorovAI/.github/profile/README.md

 If you want to try out Fyodorov, the best way is to [download](https://github.com/FyodorovAI/fyodorov-cli/releases) and set up the command line tool.
 Directions for setting up and using the tool can be found [here](https://github.com/FyodorovAI/.github/blob/main/profile/CLI.md)

-You can use the tool to sign up, create agents, and chat with them.
+You can use the command line to sign up, create agents, and chat with them.

 ## Running it locally
 Directions on running Fyodorov locally are available [here](https://github.com/FyodorovAI/.github/blob/main/profile/LOCAL.md).